Palawan striped babbler

 The Palawan striped babbler (Zosterornis hypogrammicus) is a species of bird in the family Zosteropidae.
+It is one of the four striped babblers along with the Negros striped babbler, Panay striped babbler and Luzon striped babbler.
 It is endemic to the Philippines, where it is only found in Palawan.
 Its natural habitat is tropical moist montane forest.
 It is threatened by habitat loss.

 Description

-EBird describes the bird as "A fairly small bird of mid-elevation montane forest on Panay.
-Dark brown above and heavily streaked with black below, with base color blending from white on the throat to buffy on the lower belly.
-Note the white face edged with black and the thin black stripe behind the eye.
+EBird describes the bird as "A fairly small, localized bird of mid-elevation montane forest on Palawan.
+Medium-brown above and pale buffy below with heavy black streaks, especially on the chest.
+Note white throat, gray face, and pale rufous crown.
 Often found in mixed-species flocks.
-Somewhat similar to Stripe-sided and Visayan Rhabdornises, but smaller, and lacks the broad black band through the eye.
-Voice includes a loud staccato trill."
-They are generally observed to forage close to the ground.
+Somewhat similar to Pin-striped Tit-Babbler, but larger, with a white throat and a dark eye.
+Voice includes a downslurred nasal squeal and other varied calls."
+This species does not exhibit sexual dimorphism.

 It is the most distinctive among the four striped babblers (others being the Luzon striped babbler, the Panay striped babbler and the Negros striped babbler), which are generally plain brown versus the Palawan striped babbler's olive yellow markings.